Cedar Crest College: Allentown Female College

-The college moved to its current location in 1868 after having outgrown its former location.
+The college moved in 1868 after having outgrown its former location.
 The academy bought Robert Emmett Wright's Clover Nook Estate in Allentown and changed its name to the Allentown Female College.

 In 1872, the Cedar Crest Alumnae Association was founded; it later registered as a non-profit in 1933.
 In 1884, the campus was expanded to include 25 rooms, a gym, library, art room, and a chapel.
 The school was renamed to the "Allentown College for Women" in 1893.